DavidGeeraerts/AI/Glossory.md

 ### (RLHF) Reinforcement learning from human feedback
 > is a machine learning paradigm that involves training agents to make sequential decisions in an environment based on feedback from human users.
 RLHF combines [reinforcement learning](#reinforcement-learning) with human feedback to improve the learning process and guide the agent's decision-making.
 This approach is used in interactive learning scenarios where human input is valuable for training the model.

+### (RLVR) Reinforcement Learning Verifiable Rewards
+> is a machine learning technique that combines reinforcement learning with value-based rewards to train agents to make decisions in complex environments.
+RLVR involves using value functions, such as Q-values or state-action values, to estimate the expected rewards of different actions and guide the agent's decision-making process.
+This approach is used in tasks such as game playing, robotics, and autonomous systems.
+RLVR builds on DPO and is specifically designed for tasks with objectively verifiable outcomes (e.g., math and code).
+Instead of relying on reward models, RLVR directly verifies the correctness of outputs using binary rewards (correct or incorrect).
+RLVR leverages the existing [RLHF](#rlhf-reinforcement-learning-from-human-feedback) objective but replaces the reward model with a verification function.
+When applied to domains with verifiable answers, such as mathematics and verifiable instruction following tasks, RLVR demonstrates targeted improvements on benchmarks like GSM8K while maintaining performance across other tasks.

 ### (RNN) Recurrent Neural Network
 > is a type of neural network architecture designed to process sequential data by maintaining an internal state or memory.
 RNNs are used in natural language processing, time series analysis, and other tasks that involve sequential data.
 The key feature of RNNs is their ability to capture dependencies and patterns in sequential data by processing each element in the sequence one at a time.